×

 Transfer

-Trainees who secure employment, in their chosen occupational area, during their traineeship can transfer seamlessly to Apprenticeship Level 2.
-As an apprentice, if you become unemployed during your apprenticeship, you can transfer onto a Traineeship to complete your programme.
-Find out some tips on how to secure an employer.
+Trainees who secure employment in their chosen occupational area during their traineeship, can transfer seamlessly to an apprenticeship at level 2.
+As an apprentice, if you become unemployed during your apprenticeship, you can transfer onto a traineeship to complete your programme.

-Trainee Support
+Financial Support

 Education Maintenance Allowance (EMA)